revbayes/revbayes.github.io/tutorials/tefbd/index.md

 {% subsection Modeling the Evolution of Binary Morphological Characters | Exercise-ModelMorph %}

+In this section we will define the model of morphological character evolution.

-Open your text editor and create the morphological character model file called `{{ morph_script }}` in the `scripts` directory.
+> Open your text editor and create the morphological character model file

-Enter the Rev code provided in this section in the new model file.
+> called `{{ morph_script }}` in the `scripts` directory.
+{:.instruction}

 As stated in the introduction ({% ref Intro-Morpho %}) we will use Mk to model our data.
 Because the Mk model is a generalization of